Trailer Park of Terror

 Trailer Park of Terror is a 2008 American horror film directed by Steven Goldmann and written by Timothy Dolan.
 It stars Nichole Hiltz, Matthew Del Negro, Trace Adkins, Myk Watford and Jeanette Brox.

-Plot summary
+Plot

 Based on the Imperium Comics series of the same name, Trailer Park of Terror follows six troubled high school students and their leader, the optimistic youth ministries pastor, Lewis (Matthew Del Negro).
 As the group return from an outdoor character building retreat in the mountains they become lost on the back roads after their bus crashes during a raging storm.
 The luckless group seeks refuge for the night in a seemingly abandoned trailer park down the road, managed by the strange and seductive Norma (Nichole Hiltz).
 As the night progresses they find that the park is anything but empty as Norma and her undead trailer trash buddies pick them off in imaginative ways.

 Release

 Trailer Park of Terror first premiered at the Slamdance Film Festival in January 2008, and then later at the Toronto After Dark Film Festival on October 19, 2008.

 The film was subsequently released on DVD on October 21, 2008.